Deesingh92/MSP-3-UFC-Champions/README.md

     Open App:
     Your app should be live now.
 Click the "Open App" button in the Heroku Dashboard to view your deployed website.

 That's it!
 Your website should now be live on Heroku.
-Make sure to follow these steps whenever you want to update your code or make changes to your app.
+Make sure to follow these steps whenever you want to update your code or make changes to the app.
 Adjust the steps if you are using a different hosting platform or deployment strategy.

 ### Local Development